This Creamy Italian Quinoa Soup is not only amazingly delicious, but it’s also packed with protein, fiber and essential

-Another bonus of this quinoa soup is that it keeps well.
-You can store this soup in an airtight container (these are my favorite!) in the refrigerator for up to 3 days, or freeze it for up to a month.
+- You can store this soup in an airtight container (these are my favorite!) in the refrigerator for up to 3 days, or freeze it for up to a month.

 I like to serve this quinoa soup dished up in bowls, topped with plenty of grated parmesan cheese and with an extra sprinkle of red pepper flakes on top.